It's Thursday afternoon.

 Finally, never stop optimizing your posting schedule.

 We talked earlier about increasing your posting frequency, but how can you tell when you’re posting often enough?

 Follow 1 simple rule: only increase your posting frequency if you can do so without sacrificing your content’s:

 In other words, post as often as you have VALUABLE content to share!

 Final thoughts on creating a social media posting schedule

 In today's fast-paced social media climate, it's hard to keep up.

-There's always more to read, more to post and more people to interact with.
+There's always more to read, more to post, and more people to engage.

-That feeling of rushing to find the next piece of content to post will melt away.
+That anxiety of rushing to find the next piece of content to post will melt away.

 You'll find the most success when you schedule social media posts if you: